Why we must support and empower our General Practitioner Doctors

 The GP of old times used to have much more flexibility with making clinical decisions.
 However, what a GP prescribes nowadays is excessively influenced by out of touch health professionals and administrators.
 Most of these managers have little or no clinical experience, or it was too long ago to now be clinically relevant.
 These include the health professionals who realised early in their careers that they could not stand the sight of blood, the smell of pus, or to deal all day with snotty-nosed children and needy people.
 So they switched to paper-pushing and policy-making with agencies like the Health Department or WHO or went to work for the biotech industry.
 Along with Policy Analysts and other experts in theory alone and nothing practical, they now tell highly qualified and experienced GPs how to do their jobs.

 This last year may be the straw that breaks the back of GP medicine.
 There would be hardly a single medical clinic in New Zealand that has not had significant business disruption, affecting staffing, cash flow and profitability.
 Sure, Big Pharma, testing laboratories and health bureaucrats are making enormous profits from the Pandemic.
 However, where are those billions of dollars coming from?
 You are right: out of your and my pockets!
 Taxpayers now fund a highly profitable "Pandemic Industry".
 This new industry is a further hijacking of medicine, including the role of the GP.
 I fear we will never return to "normality".
 The Health Industry, based on the capitalistic profit-driven model, knows only one thing: more growth.
-Even if this Pandemic is eventually over, there is no way anyone will be closing the doors of this thriving business sector.
+Even when this Pandemic is over, I doubt there will be closing the doors of this thriving business sector.
 I sadly predict there will be more of the same.

 The GP and other community-based services now struggle to manage the upsurge of mental health crises and the consequences of delayed treatments.